How to Automate Tasks in SQL Management Studio

 Step 1: Enable SQL Server Agent

-- If the SQL Server Agent is stopped, right-click it and select Start.
+- If SQL Server Agent is disabled, right-click it and select Start.

 Step 2: Create a New Job